rightsstatements/rightsstatements.github.io/en/about.md

 * John Bracken, Digital Public Library of America
 * Partha Pratim Das, National Digital Library India
 * Cathie Oates, Trove at the National Digital Library of Australia
-* Emily Gore, Digital Preservation Network (Co-Chair of the Statements WG)
-* Greg Cram , New York Public Library (Co-Chair of the Statements WG)
+* Greg Cram, New York Public Library (Chair of the Statements WG)
 * Antoine Isaac, Europeana Foundation (Co-Chair of the Technical Working Group)
 * Mark Matienzo, Stanford University (Co-Chair of the Technical Working Group)